etm/vertigo/README.md

-# Vertical Workspace and Window Bar
+# Vertical Workspaces and Windows Bar

 - Sits on the right
 - Makes things bearable for NextStep people